syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Bookmarks.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Bookmarks/Replace-content-with-body-part).

 The following code example shows how to replace a specified bookmark content by using `ReplaceContent` method in Word document.

 {% tabs %}